-With More Than 800 Miles of Wilderness Trails, the Great Smoky Mountains National Park is a Hiker’s Paradise
+With More Than 800 Miles of Trails, the Smokies National Park is a Hiker’s Paradise

 Not all our trails are inside the park.
 There are many trails along the shores of Fontana Lake, land owned by either the Tennessee Valley Authority (TVA) or the U.S. Forest Service.
 The multi-use trail system at Tsali, famous among mountain bikers, is but one example.
 Tsali is 15 miles west of Bryson City off Highway 28.